ukceh-rse/rsecon25-bof-ai/submission.md

 A group of volunteers will finalise the draft position statement and guidance document, aiming for publication on Zenodo with 6 weeks of the conference.

 Prior to publication, the final version will be shared with attendees, who may choose to sign and/or be credited for their contribution.

+## Additional information

+If there are other submissions that propose something similar, we'd be grateful if the organisers would put us in touch so that we can coordinate, or even possibly combine our efforts if there is significant overlap.